 Who may nominate:

-- Submit a letter of no more than two pages addressing why the nominee(s) meet(s) the award criteria.
+- Letter of no more than two pages addressing why the nominee meets the intent of the award.

 Jennifer Schoffer Closson, Department of Communicative Sciences and Disorders

 Previous winners include Jennifer Schoffer Closson, Janet Sedgley, Barb Seekins, Bernadine Gantert and President George M. Dennison.